Tax Lien & Levy Relief

 - Impose unexpected wage garnishments to you earned income.

 What types of assets can the Internal Revenue Service (IRS) seize?
 The IRS may levy (seize) assets such as wages, bank accounts, social security benefits, and retirement income.
-The IRS also may seize your property (including your car, boat, or real estate) and sell the property to satisfy the tax debt.
+The IRS also may seize your property (including your car, boat, or real estate) and sell the property to satisfy the taxes owed.
 In addition, any future federal tax refunds or state income tax refunds that you're due may be seized and applied to your federal tax liability.

 If you have received a Notice of Intent to Levy, act now.
 Give our experts a call immediately at 888-898-BEAT.